elkowar/eww/docs/src/configuration.md

 We are creating a widget named `greeter`.
 This widget takes two attributes, called `text` and `name`, which must be set when the widget is used.

 Now, we declare the body of our widget.
 We make use of a `box`, which we set a couple attributes of.

+We need this `box`, as a widget definition can only ever contain a single widget - otherwise, eww would not know if it should align them vertically or horizontally, how it should space them, and so on.
+Thus, we wrap multiple children in a `box.`.
 This box then contains a reference to the provided attribute `text`, as well as a button.
 In that buttons `onclick` attribute, we make refer to the provided `name` using string-interpolation syntax: `"${name}"`.
 This allows us to easily refer to any variables within strings.
 In fact, there is a lot more you can do withing `${...}` - more on that in the chapter about the [expression language](expression_language.md).

 To then use our widget, we call it just like we would use any other built-in widget, and provide the required attributes.